artgenexyz/nft-contracts/contracts/README.md

 + can issue different sequences of tokenId, e.g. 0-100 separate from 1000-1100
 - extension needs to store tokenIdCounter for each collection

-3. MetaverseNFT accepts tokenIds data from outside, but also stores lastTokenId as a public value
+3. ERC721CommunityImplementation accepts tokenIds data from outside, but also stores lastTokenId as a public value

 ```solidity
 function totalSupply () {